Guillex387/cli-chat/README.md

 - [ ] Implement the main function with a
 command-line args parser, help menu, ...

+- [ ] Document and define the features of each instruction

 - [ ] Implement the "InputInstruction" to "Instruction" converter.

 - [ ] Implement query feature.